-If the argument to the macro is 1, it generates an INC instruction; otherwise it generates an ADD instruction.
+If the second argument to the addMem macro is 1, 2, or 3, it generates the equivalent number of INC instructions.
+For any other non-zero value of the second argument, it generates an LDA, an ADD, and an STA instruction.

-It could be tested with the following program:
+It could be tested with this program:

-''' main:
+''' MODULE addSome RSEG CODE:CODE addSome: